Provost José L. Cruz

 José L. Cruz became provost and vice president for academic affairs of California State University, Fullerton in December 2012.

-Cruz has led several research, educational, outreach and advocacy projects.
-His work has been funded by the National Science Foundation, the United States Education Department, Bill & Melinda Gates Foundation, Kresge Foundation, Lumina Foundation, and various corporations.
-He has published in international scientific journals and for technical conferences.
+Dr. Cruz is fluent in English and Spanish and has published extensively in international scientific journals and for technical conferences.
+His work has been funded by the National Science Foundation, the United States Education Department, Bill & Melinda Gates Foundation, Kresge Foundation, Lumina Foundation, and various corporations, among others.

-Cruz is a frequent keynote speaker and writer on higher education issues and has testified before the U.S. Congress.
+Dr. Cruz serves on the The Education Trust's Board of Directors and on Univision's Es El Momento Advisory Board.
+He is a frequent keynote speaker and writer on higher educational issues and has testified before the U.S. Congress.
 His work has been covered by regional, state, and national print, online, and broadcast media outlets, including The Washington Post, The New York Times, Boston Globe, Huffington Post, The Chronicle of Higher Education, Inside Higher Ed, CNN, and Univision.